xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ##Big Numbers

-If the precision of the basic integer and  oating-point types is not suf cient, you can turn to a couple of handy classes in the java.math package: BigInteger and BigDecimal.
+If the precision of the basic integer and floating-point types is not suf cient, you can turn to a couple of handy classes in the java.math package: BigInteger and BigDecimal.

 ```
 BigInteger a = BigInteger.valueOf(100);